EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 This repository also contains Python code for running the newly converted TensorFlow Lite model to perform detection on images, videos, or webcam feeds.

 ### A Note on Versions
 I used TensorFlow v1.13 while creating this guide, because TF v1.13 is a stable version that has great support from Anaconda.
-I will also periodically update the guide to make sure it works with newer versions of TensorFlow.
+I will periodically update the guide to make sure it works with newer versions of TensorFlow.

 The TensorFlow team is always hard at work releasing updated versions of TensorFlow.
 I recommend picking one version and sticking with it for all your TensorFlow projects.
 Every part of this guide should work with newer or older versions, but you may need to use different versions of the tools needed to run or build TensorFlow (CUDA, cuDNN, bazel, etc).
 Google has provided a list of build configurations for [Linux](https://www.tensorflow.org/install/source#linux), [macOS](https://www.tensorflow.org/install/source#macos), and [Windows](https://www.tensorflow.org/install/source_windows#tested_build_configurations) that show which tool versions were used to build and run each version of TensorFlow.